Cheesy Chicken Broccoli Orzo: A Creamy One-Pot Comfort Dinner

 Is cheesy chicken broccoli orzo freezer-friendly?

-Freezing isn’t ideal when dairy is involved since the texture may change (sauce could separate).
+Freezing isn’t ideal when dairy is involved since the texture may change (the sauce could separate).
 If you do freeze it, cool thoroughly, store in airtight freezer-safe containers, and expect you’ll need to revive creaminess upon reheating—add a splash of broth or milk and reheat gently.

 Print